Why are gasoline prices higher in some regions?

 Environmental programs add to the cost of production, storage, and distribution

-Some areas of the country are required to use special, reformulated gasoline that includes additives to help reduce carbon monoxide, smog, and toxic air pollutants that result when gasoline evaporates and when it is burned.
+Some areas of the country are required to use special, reformulated gasoline that includes additives to help reduce carbon monoxide, smog, and toxic air pollutants from evaporating and burning gasoline.
 About one-third of the gasoline sold in the United States is reformulated.
 Other environmental programs have restrictions on fuel transportation and storage.
 These programs tend to add to the cost of producing, storing, and distributing gasoline.

 Why are gasoline prices in California more variable than prices in other states?

-California gasoline prices are generally higher and more variable than prices in other states because relatively few supply sources offer California's unique blend of gasoline outside of the state.
+California gasoline prices are generally higher and more variable than prices in other states because relatively few refineries produce California's unique blend of gasoline.
 California's reformulated gasoline program is more stringent than the federal government's program.
-In addition to the higher cost of this cleaner fuel, state taxes on gasoline in California are higher than they are in most states.
+California's tax on gasoline is also higher than most states' gasoline tax.